-• Support to clearance projects, projects integrating mine action into development, risk awareness campaigns, prevention and victim assistance projects mainly through financial contributions in countries, regions and institutions such as: Bosnia and Herzegovina, Cambodia, Colombia, Croatia, Libya, Myanmar, Syria, Ukraine, Geneva Call and the ICRC.

-• Political and financial support to the Geneva International Centre for Humanitarian Demining (GICHD): during the reporting period, Switzerland contributed about CHF 9 million to the GICHD.
+- Support mine action, in particular clearance, mine risk education and victim assistance in Bosnia and Herzegovina, Cambodia, Colombia, Croatia, Libya, Myanmar, Sri Lanka, Syria and Ukraine as well as the activities of Geneva Call, ICBL and the ICRC in this area. - Political and financial support to the Geneva International Centre for Humanitarian Demining (GICHD): during the reporting period, Switzerland contributed CHF 9.1 million to the GICHD.
 The organisation acts as a facilitator, strategic advisor, research body and think tank in the field of mine action (including ERW).
-The Implementation Support Units (ISU), which serve the States Parties to the APMBC and to the CCM, are hosted by the GICHD, which covers the rental, administrative, and logistical costs.
-This in-kind contribution (about CHF 0.5 million per annum) is covered by Switzerland's core contribution to the GICHD.

-• Provision of experts in the fields of EOD, logistics, finance and information management to UN mine action programmes.
+The Implementation Support Units (ISU), which serve the States Parties to the APMBC and to the CCM, are hosted by the GICHD which covers the rental, administrative, and logistical costs.
+This in-kind contribution (about CHF 0.5 million per annum) is covered by Switzerland's core contribution to the GICHD. - Provision of experts in the fields of EOD, logistics, finance and information management, training and security to UN mine action programmes.
 During the reporting period, experts were deployed to programmes in the Democratic Republic of Congo, Libya, Mali, South Sudan, and Western Sahara as well as to UNOPS and UNMAS HQ in New York.
-During the reporting period, CHF 3.85 million have been spent for the secondment of personnel.
-Switzerland further developed and updated its specific training courses for future experts to be sent to international mine action programmes with its partners, the GICHD, UNMAS, UNICEF and UNOPS.
+During the reporting period, CHF 3.55 million have been spent for the secondment of personnel, the organisation of training courses and different other activities.
+Switzerland further developed and updated its specific training courses for future experts to be sent to international mine action programmes with its partners, the GICHD, UNMAS; UNICEF, and UNOPS.

 Since 2000, Switzerland has been offering international training courses on the Information Management System for Mine Action (IMSMA) via the channels of the Partnership for Peace Program (PfP).
 Switzerland annually offers a series of courses in different fields of mine action.
-During the reporting period, Switzerland along with such partners as the GICHD, UNICEF, UNOPS, UNMAS and UNDP offered seven courses with the following topics: "Ammunition Safety Practitioner", "Integrated Mine Action for Better Results", "Mine/ERW Risk Education Course", "Application of IMAS", "Results Based Management in Mine Action", two "A1 IMSMA-Training-Courses", and one senior "Support Service Officers Course".
-The courses took place in Spiez and Geneva (RBM).
+During the reporting period, Switzerland along with such partners as the GICHD, UNICEF, UNOPS, UNMAS and UNDP offered eleven courses with the following topics: "Non-technical survey course", "Integrated Mine Action for Better Results", "Mine/ERW Risk Education Course", "IMAS and Compliance", "Results Based Management in Mine Action", one "A1 IMSMA-Training-Courses", one "A2 IMSMA Training-Course", one "IMSMA-Core Training Course", two basic "Support Service Officers Courses" and one senior "Support Service Officers Course".
+The courses took place in Spiez and Stans (NTS).
 During the reporting period, Switzerland spent some CHF 0.3 million for the training courses.
-Switzerland has also provided financial assistance (CHF 0.3 million) to UNIDIR, UNODA and the GICHD to further develop and implement the International Ammunition Technical Guidelines (IATG).

-OSCE QUESTIONNAIRE ON EXPLOSIVE REMNANTS OF WAR FSC.DEC/7/04, 24 November 2004, Annex 2 To be submitted on a voluntary basis along with the OSCE Questionnaire on Anti-personnel Mines no later than 31 May 2019
+OSCE QUESTIONNAIRE ON EXPLOSIVE REMNANTS OF WAR

+FSC.DEC/7/04, 24 November 2004, Annex 2

+To be submitted on a voluntary basis along with the OSCE Questionnaire on Anti-personnel Mines no later than 31 May 2020